JasonToups/fabric-development/README.md

 ### Environment Variables

-You may need to set some environment variables in your `~/.bashrc` on linux or `~/.zshrc` file on mac to be able to run the `fabric` command.
+You need to set some environment variables in your `~/.bashrc` on linux or `~/.zshrc` file on mac to be able to run the `fabric` command.
 Here is an example of what you can add:

-For Intel based macs or linux
+For Intel based Macs or Linux who installed Go via **Official Installer**

 ```bash
 # Golang environment variables
 export GOROOT=/usr/local/go